 Design is a hypothesis

 It's easy to get stuck as a software team (and wider organization) on design discussions: "Is this icon the right one?" for example can start such a difficult discussion.
 What is right and what wrong in this context?
 And who decides about this?
-The most experienced person or even management?
+The product designer, the most experienced person, or even management?